mvxt/M0_C4/README.md

 - But if the volume ever falls outside of [-72, +10] at any point, return "Invalid" as the output.
 - If there are multiple "loudest" places in the song, return the earliest one.

+### Assumptions
+- The input to the function will always be a list and nothing else.
+- Aside from invalid values, the list will always contain integers and nothing else.

 ## Examples
 ### Example 1
 Let's say we have a 10-second song, with the following volumes at each second: